majacQ/go-ipfs/docs/experimental-features.md

 Experimental, disabled by default.

 Replaces the existing provide mechanism with a robust, strategic provider system.
+Currently enabling this option will provide nothing.

 ### How to enable